Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Introduction

-However, when using surrogates in downstream statistical analyses, researchers often ignore measurement error---the unknown and heterogeneous mismatch between the gold-standard label and the surrogate \citep{knox2022testing}.
-Especially, in CSS research, measurement error is ubiquitous due to the inherent difficulty of the task \citep{ziems2023can}, unknown social and racial biases in LLMs \citep{zhao2018gender, bender2021dangers}, and performance sensitivity to prompt engineering \citep{perez2021true,zhao2021calibrate}.
+When using surrogates in downstream statistical analyses, researchers often ignore measurement error---the unknown and heterogeneous mismatch between the gold-standard label and the surrogate \citep{knox2022testing}.
+Measurement error is ubiquitous in CSS research due to the inherent difficulty of the task \citep{ziems2023can}, unknown social and racial biases in LLMs \citep{zhao2018gender, bender2021dangers}, and performance sensitivity to classifiers or prompt engineering \citep{perez2021true,zhao2021calibrate}.
 Ignoring measurement error leads to estimator bias and invalid confidence intervals in downstream statistical analyses even when the surrogate labels are extremely accurate.
-In a simulated example (shown in Figure~\ref{fig:over}-(a)), even with the LLM accuracy of 70\% (sometimes described as ``sufficiently accurate"), the bias is substantial and the coverage of a 95\% confidence interval is only 20\% in downstream regression.
-This concern is especially critical in the social sciences, where estimated effects are generally small---such that even low measurement error can overturn scientific conclusions---and valid uncertainty quantification is essential to distinguish signal from noise.
+In a simulated example (shown in Figure~\ref{fig:over}-(a)), even with surrogate accuracy of 90\%, the bias is substantial and the coverage of a 95\% confidence interval is only 40\% in downstream regression.
+This is a fatal flaw in the social sciences, where estimated effects are generally small---such that even low measurement error can overturn scientific conclusions---and valid uncertainty quantification is \textit{essential} to distinguish signal from noise.